-If you live in a cold climate, you are probably feeling the relief that accompanies a lower heating bill, now that spring is here.
-On the other hand, if you live in where the mercury is rapidly rising, your air conditioning bills may be starting to rise as well – I know mine are!
-Spring brings its own special challenges when you’re trying to save money, but in many ways, you can be a bit more frugal once the temperature warms up.
+If you live in a cold climate, you are probably feeling the relief that accompanies a lower heating bill now that spring is here.
+On the other hand, if you live where the mercury is rapidly rising, your air conditioning bills may be starting to increase as well – I know mine are!
+Spring brings its own unique challenges when you’re trying to save money, but in many ways, you can be a bit more frugal once the temperature warms up.
 Here are a few ways that you can save money this spring:

 - Plant a garden.
 While starting a garden might require a financial investment, keeping one going is not very expensive, and you’ll soon save money on produce.
 Starting from seed is the most frugal way to garden, but if that seems too daunting a task, look for cheap plants at farmers’ markets or even on the clearance rack at your local home improvement store.
 If you have avid gardeners as friends, they might be willing to share some of their plants with you, as well.
 Aside from providing you with homegrown vegetables, a garden is a low-cost hobby.

 - Mow your own lawn.
 Buy a lawnmower and forget calling a landscaping company to take care of this for you.
 In years past, we paid $100 per month for mowing and trimming.
 Yes, it was nice to have it taken care of each week, but when we were able to find a lawnmower on sale last summer, we took advantage.
 All it takes is a couple of gallons of gasoline every few months.
 An added benefit is that you get in a good workout if you have a big lawn or some hills.

 - Open the windows!
 Turn off the climate control in your house and let the sun and breeze in.
 This is not a good option if you or someone in your household has pollen allergies, but if not, get some fresh air and watch your electric bill plummet.